 There is one additional factor.
 Dr. Buteyko discovered that hyperventilators give birth to hyperventilators.
 In other words, if the parents’ breathing is compromised, their children will over-breathe.
-A child gets trained to follow a contemporary life style, due to which their breathing gets only worse.
+A child gets trained to follow a contemporary lifestyle, due to which their breathing gets only worse.
 As a result, the breathing of every new generation becomes weaker than that of the previous one.
-This research was conducted by Dr. Buteyko and continued by Clinica Buteyko and Breathing Center.
+This research was conducted by Dr. Buteyko and continued by the Buteyko Clinic in Moscow and the Buteyko Breathing Center.
 It leads to conclude that modern civilization is heading towards its own demise.
 Dr. Buteyko spent the last part of his life analyzing falls of ancient civilizations and searching for a solution for our society to overcome its present condition.

 Despite the fact that the Earth’s atmosphere has changed so much, human cells still require 6.5 % of carbon dioxide and only 2 % of oxygen.
 According to Dr. Buteyko, when our air was enriched by carbon dioxide, a person would consume a great deal of CO2 with every inhalation and exhale the amount not needed by the body.
 Now, every inhalation gives us plenty of oxygen and only 0.03 % percent of carbon dioxide, which is not what our cells want.
 This facilitates deeper breathing; unfortunately, deep inhalation is always followed by deep exhalation taking away our already scarce resource of carbon dioxide.